luismasuelli/stick-em-all/README.md

 When building the application for distribution, the ideal scenario involves serving it as a whole directory through a static HTTP server or using an IPFS pinning service.

+### Worlds

+This is a React project holding an application that allows users defining and maintaining the worlds (and defining/maintaining associated albums and booster packs).

+See [the instructions](worlds_frontend/README.md) to mount or build the application.

+When building the application for distribution, the ideal scenario involves serving it as a whole directory through a static HTTP server or using an IPFS pinning service.